Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.hdel(...)

-Delete a field from the hash structure, parameters as follows:
+Delete a field from a hash structure, parameters are as follows:

 Parameter |